lambdaclass/data_etudes/central_limit_theorem_misuses/README.md

 distributions are different and close to $0$ being very confident they are.
-Other tests exist for this purpose, namely the Anderson-Darling and Cramér-von Mises tests, each with their pros and cons, but for our needs one will suffice (one can check that the Anderson-Darling test, implemented in scipy, throws similar results as the ones we\'ll get).
+Other tests exist for this purpose, namely the Anderson-Darling and Cramér-von Mises tests, each with their pros and cons, but for our needs one will suffice.
+We could also check that the Anderson-Darling test, implemented in scipy, throws similar results as the ones we get.

 ![](./img/4.png)
-*Calculation of the Kolmogorov-Smirnov test for the (standardized) sample mean of a uniform distribution with n=300*
+*Calculation of the Kolmogorov-Smirnov test for the (standardized) sample mean of a uniform distribution with n = 300.
+K-S test result: statistic = 0.006778338431766978 and $p$-value = 0.7477477413596865.*

 ![](./img/5.png)
-*Calculation of the K-S test for the sample mean of a Pareto type II distribution (sometimes referred to as Lomax) with parameters alpha=3 and lambda=1, n=300*
+*Calculation of the K-S test for the sample mean of a Pareto type II distribution (sometimes referred to as Lomax) with parameters alpha=3 and lambda=1, n = 300.
+K-S test result: statistic=0.05074349421252944 and $p$-value = 8.624096652436415e-23.*

 ![](./img/6.png)
-*Calculation of the K-S test as before but with n=30000*
+*Calculation of the K-S test as before but with n = 30000.
+K-S test result: statistic = 0.019322734249287654 and $p$-value = 0.0011428684450376942.*

 Notice how, when taking a sample size of $300$, the uniform distribution gives a much higher $p$-value every time.
 On the other hand, when